CleverTap/clevertap-ios-sdk/docs/CustomDomainSetup.md

 ## 👩‍💻Integrating CleverTap to use proxy domain

-### 🛠 Using autointegrate
+### 🛠 Using autointegrate API
 - Add your CleverTap credentials in the Info.plist file of your application.
 Insert the account ID and account token values from your CleverTap account against keys CleverTapAccountID and CleverTapToken.
 Add CleverTapProxyDomain key with proxy domain value.
 <p align="center">
 <img src="/docs/images/CustomDomain/SDKIntegration/Infoplist.png" width="85%">
 </p>

-- Import CleverTapSDK in your AppDelegate file and call CleverTap's autoIntegrate in the ```didFinishLaunchingWithOptions```  method.
+- Import CleverTapSDK in your AppDelegate file and call CleverTap's autoIntegrate in the ```didFinishLaunchingWithOptions:```  method.
 ```swift
   CleverTap.autoIntegrate()
 ```